Skip to Content

 • Taxes being taken out of their pay

-• Banking logistics (how to deposit checks, atm machines, debit cards, etc.)
+• Banking logistics (how to deposit checks, ATMs, debit cards, etc.)

 • Keeping track of a checking account balance and transactions